 Python is a very dynamics language.
 It is very nice but it is also very dangerous.
 A silly error (a misspell for example) is very easy and there is no compiler to tell you that something is wrong.
 Automatic checking of the code is enough to avoid most of these silly errors so anyone has to use it.

 The style in Python is also really important (see below) so any Python developer has to get used to code properly.
 The best way is to code with a fly checker that tells you as soon as you do something wrong.

 Most experienced Python programmers use an good Python editor with fly checking and it is really very useful.
 So of course beginners have to use a good Python editor running fly checks!

-If you like integrated development environment, you can for example use Spyder (Scientific PYthon Development EnviRonment).
+For scientists and for simpler programming (only scripts), you can for example use Spyder (Scientific PYthon Development EnviRonment).
 Note that Spyder has to be setup correctly to use fly checks.

 The style is important¶

 Most of the time, we have to follow the Style Guide for Python Code, the so-called “pep 8”).
 It is not just for fun.
 On the long term, it really helps.